tableau/hyper-db/website/docs/hyper-api/hyper_process.md

 ##### version 2

-Database file format version `2` includes the improvements of file format version `1`.
-Additionally, it supports storing and querying textual data with arbitrary versions of the Unicode collation tables.
+Database file format version `2` adds support for storing and querying textual data with arbitrary versions of the Unicode collation tables.

 To create a new Hyper database file with this version, set